isomerpages/govtech-stp/_vaccinated-travel-lane/Vaccinated Travel Lane Inbound Checklist.md

 &#9744;  <i><b>A) COVID-19 Safe Management Measures and Proof of Vaccination</b></i>

 As part of Singapore’s Vaccination-differentiated Safe Management Measures (VDS), you must be vaccinated to participate in certain activities in Singapore (e.g. dining in F&B establishments, entering shopping malls, attending certain events etc.).
 Travellers must also comply with all other <a href="https://www.moh.gov.sg/covid-19-phase-advisory" target="_blank">public health measures</a>.
 This includes the use of the <a href="https://www.tracetogether.gov.sg/" target="_blank">TraceTogether app</a>, which allows the identification of close contacts of a positive COVID-19 case.
 Some activities in Singapore may require proof of vaccination (e.g. attendance at large scale events, entering shopping malls, dining in).
-The vaccination status of all fully vaccinated VTL travellers will be automatically reflected on their TraceTogether app around 1 day after arrival in Singapore.
+The vaccination status of all fully vaccinated VTL (Air) travellers will be automatically reflected on their TraceTogether app around 1 day after arrival in Singapore.

 If you are a Singapore Citizen or Permanent Resident with an overseas-issued vaccination certificate, to be eligible for VDS, please be reminded to present your overseas vaccination certificates at the immigration counter for verification and processing, if you are unable to upload your vaccination certificate successfully during SG Arrival Card submission.
 Your status will be updated on your TraceTogether app.